gwjm/CS35L/README.md

 5. To start the app, run `nodemon start` while in the backend folder, and `npm start` while in the top level of the repo (parent directory of the backend folder)

+**Start Shortcut**

+run the shell script `sh startWeb.sh` in the root directory to start both front and backend

 **Start frontend**

 `npm install` to load all the modules